viniciusgerevini/godot-aseprite-wizard/README.md

 ### Import overwrite previous files

 Currently, import overwrite previous imported files.
-My first script implementation had a "diff" step, but I dropped it, because it was too complex.
-I intend to re-implement it, but for now any new import will overwrite the previous files.
+Any modification in the previous file will be lost.

 ## Known Issues